approov/quickstart-android-kotlin-okhttp/SECRETS-PROTECTION.md

 > Note that this command also requires an [admin role](https://approov.io/docs/latest/approov-usage-documentation/#account-access-roles).

 These values can be changed at any time and will propagate within 5 minutes to all running instances of your apps.
+Since earlier released versions of the app may have already leaked `your-secret-value`, you may wish to refresh the secret at some later point when any older version of the app is no longer in use.
+You can of course do this update over-the-air using Approov without any need to modify the app.

 You can define up to 16 different secret values in this way.